MicrosoftDocs/minecraft-creator/creator/Documents/ContributorGuide.md

 Microsoft employees: once your contributions have been merged into the 'main' branch, you can review the content before it goes public at https://github.com/MicrosoftDocs/minecraft-creator/tree/main/creator.
 Find your article using the table of contents in the left column.

-## Editing in the browser vs. editing with a desktop client
+## Editing in a web browser vs. editing with a desktop client

 Editing in the browser is the easiest way to make quick changes, however, there are a few disadvantages: